MAKE A DONATION

 MOG antibody-associated demyelination and NMOSD

 MOG stands for Myelin Oligodendrocyte Glycoprotein.
-MOG antibodies have recently been reported in some people who have transverse myelitis and/or optic neuritis and/or ADEM (acute disseminated encephalomyelitis) and AQP4 antibody negative NMO.
+MOG antibodies have recently been reported in some people who have transverse myelitis and/or optic neuritis and/or ADEM (acute disseminated encephalomyelitis) and AQP4 antibody negative NMOSD.
 However, their discovery is recent and there is much to be learned.
 MOG antibodies are found on the myelin sheath rather than the astrocyte as in AQP4 antibodies and cause damage to the myelin.

 In contrast to typical NMOSD (caused by AQP4 antibodies) up to half of the persons with an episode of demyelination (e.g. optic neuritis) and MOG antibodies often have a ‘one-off’ event and usually recover well from their illness

 Treatment of MOG antibody associated disease

 Since we are not sure about the natural course of the disease (e.g. what is the risk of disability?
 Does the disease go into spontaneous remission?)
-We are not quite sure of how to treat and for how long.
-For now we recommend a slow taper of corticosteroids (prednisolone) over 6 months to a year after the first event.
+Treatment usually consists of a slow taper of corticosteroids (prednisolone) over 6 months to a year after the first event.
 If a relapse occurs then additional immunosuppressants (e.g. azathioprine) may need to be used much like we treat AQP4 antibody associated NMOSD.
-A lot more needs to be understood about this disease before definite recommendations can be made.

 When to test for MOG Antibodies